Experienced California Attorney Committed to Serving the Community Through Skilled, Attentive Legal Representation

 Contact an estate planning attorney you can trust, Kathryn M. Murphy:

-For estate planning services throughout Alameda, Contra Costa, Marin and San Francisco counties, in California, call Kathryn M. Murphy at 510-845-8737 or contact us online to schedule your consultation in our Berkeley or San Francisco offices.
+For estate planning services throughout Alameda county, in California, call Kathryn M. Murphy at 510-845-8737 or contact us online to schedule your consultation in our Berkeley office.